Penny Mallory

-Penny Mallory is an English keynote speaker and performance coach, and a former British Rally Championship driver.
+Penny Mallory is an English keynote speaker, and TedX speaker, on Mental Toughness, performance coach and a former British Rally Championship driver.

 She is a Leading Authority on Mental Toughness.

-She became the first woman to drive a World Rally Car (WRC)-specification in the otherwise male-dominated FIA World Rally Championship.
-Penny has been a boxer, mountaineer, marathon runner and triathlete.
+She became the first woman to drive a World Rally Car (WRC)-specification in the otherwise male-dominated FIA World Rally Championship.Penny has been a boxer, mountaineer, marathon runner and triathlete and is training to row the Atlantic Ocean in 2026.

 She also worked as a precision stunt driver, playing both 'Nicole' and 'Papa', for two Renault Clio commercials.

 Mallory is also a former television presenter; she co-hosted Channel 4's motoring programme Driven alongside Mike Brewer and Jason Plato, and Accident Black Spot.
-She also co-hosted with Jason Dawe on the Used Car Roadshow, which was originally broadcast on Men & Motors, now occasionally repeated on ITV4.
+She also co-hosted with Jason Dawe on the Used Car Roadshow, which was originally broadcast on Men & Motors and later was occasionally repeated on ITV4.
 She presented Classic Car Club for Discovery with Edd China, Tony Mason and Alex Riley.
 She also previously co-presented Channel 4's programme on the World Rally Championship (WRC) series, until it was taken over by ITV in 2004.